zordius/subtask.js/README.md

 Features
 --------

-* execute all child tasks in parallel
+* Execute all child tasks in parallel.
-* execute tasks sequentially, pipe previous output into next task
+* Execute tasks sequentially, pipe previous output into next task.
-* exception safe, auto delay exceptions after tasks done
+* Exception safe, auto delay exceptions after tasks done.
-* cached the result naturally (per-task result cache)
+* Cache the result naturally (per-task result cache) .
-* global cached by user defined key (per-process task cache)
+* Cache by user defined key (per-process task cache) .
-* cached by user defined key and storage (per-request or user managed task cache)
+* Cache by user defined key and storage (per-request or user managed task cache) .

-**Why not..**
+**Why not...**

-* Why not async.series?
+* Why not `async.series()`?
 Because we need to handle task output as another task input, it make callback functions access variables in another scope and mess up everything.
-* Why not async.parallel?
+* Why not `async.parallel()`?
 Because we like to put results with semantic naming under an object.
-* Why not extend async.\* ?
+* Why not extend `async.\*`?
 Because we like all tasks can be defined and be executed in the same way... we need something like promise to ensure the interface is normalized.
 * Why not promise?
-Because we want to handle all success + failed cases in same place, promise.then() takes 2 callbacks.
+Because we want to handle all success + failed cases in same place, `promise.then()` takes 2 callbacks.
-* Why not extend promise?
+* Why not extends `promise`?
 Because the requirement is different, and we do not want to confuse developers.

 How to Use
 ----------

 **Define task**

-* A task is created by `task creator` function, the function will take your input parameters then return the created task instance.
+* A task is created by `task creator` function; the function will take your input parameters then return the created task instance.
-* After the task be created, the final result should be always same because the input parameters were already put into the task.
+* After the task is created, the final result should be always same because the input parameters were already put into the task.
 * Therefore, the logic inside a task will be executed only once and the result is kept by subtask.

 ```javascript